Update on our work for Media Lifeline Ukraine

 This would not have been possible without all the support.
 We have received so many supportive messages and generous donations.
 The partners and supporters of Media Lifeline Ukraine have been essential to realise this Lifeline.
 We are not there yet, but the start has been made.

-Since the start of Media Lifeline Ukraine, we have been able to get 375 Ukrainian, but also Russian journalists to a safe place, we have brought 150 high-quality ballistic vests and helmets across the border for the direct protection of journalists reporting at the front lines, and we are continuously working on the digital security of journalists in the region, for example by providing VPNs and protection against hacks.
+Up until now we have been able to get 375 Ukrainian, but also Russian journalists to a safe place, we have brought 150 high-quality ballistic vests and helmets across the border for the direct protection of journalists reporting at the front lines, and we are continuously working on the digital security of journalists in the region, for example by providing VPNs and protection against hacks.
 This way they can continue to share their information with the rest of the world.

 In addition to the immediate danger to the thousands of journalists still working in Ukraine, the few independent media that still remain in Belarus and Russia are increasingly threatened by censorship, criminal prosecution and open intimidation.
 Free Press Unlimited continues to advocate for the provision of emergency visas to these independent journalists who are determined to continue their reliable coverage of Ukraine-related events.